Kill house: Public use

 In addition to military and police use, kill houses, like shooting ranges, are available for public use.
-Companies such as Meggitt Training Systems and Pareti Mobile Walls offer to build permanent or portable shoot houses for the public.
+Companies such as 360 Ballistics (Amidon Ballistic Concrete), Meggitt Training Systems and Pareti Mobile Walls offer to build permanent or portable shoot houses for the public.
 There is also a community of enthusiasts that build and use kill houses for their own purposes and entertainment.
 Kill houses though are still a training tool first and foremost.